MihaiOpenGL/My-FFT-Ocean-Scattering-Sky/README.md

 To cleanup run: make -f Makefile_osx clean CFG=release or just make -f Makefile_osx clean for release.
 To cleanup for debug run: make -f Makefile_osx clean CFG=debug.

 NOTE!
-The dependecy libs - glfw, glew, fftw and AntweakBar which needed to be built depend on the os they are compiled for!
+The dependecy libs - SDL2, fftw and AntweakBar which needed to be built depend on the os!
-For MacOSX(Mojave) I compiled them myself.

 NOTE!
+For MacOSX(HighSierra, Mojave) I compiled them myself.
+NOTE!
+I dropped GLEW and switched to GLAD as it can generate the source files according to your exact needs.
+Check the source code for more details.

-If the built libs are used on an older version of MAc OS X there may be linking warnings!
+NOTE!
+If the built libs are used on an older version of Mac OS X there may be linking warnings!

 TOOLS: XCode (it includes g++, make)
 Other requirements: N/A